Treedent/rt_pages_tree_icons/Documentation/ToDoList/Index.rst

 To-Do list
 ==========

-Give a the ability to manage your own svg icons.
+Give a the ability to manage user's own svg icons.
+Provide Page Icon rendering for the front-end.